ipavlic/apex-fp/README.md

     Account fiftyMillionAccount = new Account(AnnualRevenue = 50000000);
     List<Account> fiftyMillions = Filter.match(fiftyMillionAccount).apply(accounts);

-If we're looking for accounts that have `AnnualRevenue` of 50,000,000 **and** are named 'Test', we can use a "prototype" that has such properties:
+If we're looking for accounts that have `AnnualRevenue` of exactly 50,000,000 **and** are named 'Test', we can use a "prototype" that has such properties:

     Account prototype = new Account(
         Name = 'Test',